 The choice seems to be huge.
 There are 1,000’s of factories that all claim to specialise in high-performance activewear or sportswear, but which ones are legitimate and how do I decide where to look.

 You need to start with your brand.
-Understand whet your brand stands for, the consumer, placement in the market, quality, performance and features and this should help determine which territory your production will be placed.
+Understand what your brand stands for, the consumer, placement in the market, quality, performance and features and this should help determine which territory your production will be placed in.

-For instance, if you are a luxury brand focussed on local sourced, sustainable production and you are based in Europe, chances are you will want to source your factory in Europe.
-If you brand is mid-market to premium but still has a sustainable angle then Europe or the far East could be a solution as there are many sustainable fabric mills placed in the Far East and all of our factories are audited and therefore care about their waste, staff and ethics.
+For instance, if you are a luxury brand focussed on locally sourced, sustainable production and you are based in Europe, chances are you will want to source your factory in Europe.
+If your brand is mid-market to premium but still has a sustainable angle then Europe or the far East could be a solution as there are many sustainable fabric mills placed in the Far East and all of our factories are audited and therefore care about their waste, staff and ethics.

 If your brand is focused on budget and cost is your driving factor, then a factory in Pakistan, India, Sri Lanka or Bangladesh is probably most suitable.
 Please note that we only work with Mid, Premium and Luxury brands and don’t have factories in these territories.

-Now you have worked out which territory you are most likely to start the search, how do you find the right factory for you.
-Well that’s the tricky part.
-Jumping onto Alibaba, Made In or other sourcing websites is probably your first point of action, however they are full of factories that all claim to make for leading sportswear brands and have 100’s of photos of these leading brands products to entice you in.
-Great, you have just found Lulu Lemons factory.
-How easy was this….
+Now you have worked out which territory you are most likely to start the search, how do you find the right factory for you?
+Well, that’s the tricky part.
+Jumping onto Alibaba, Made In or other sourcing websites is probably your first point of action, however, they are full of factories that all claim to make for leading sportswear brands and have 100’s of photos of these leading brands products to entice you in.
+Great, you have just found the Lulu Lemons factory.
+How easy was this…?
 Hold on.
 You need to ask yourself why this was so easy and why are there so many factories promoting the fact they work with XYZ brand.